How do you begin to learn about a

 your primary residence, which

-means you must reside there 183 days per year or more.
-When you obtain a reverse mortgage and each year thereafter, you must confirm your residency by signing an Annual Occupancy Certificate that will be provided to you by your Servicer.
+means you must reside there 183 days or more per year.
+After you obtain a reverse mortgage, you must confirm your residency by signing an Annual Occupancy Certificate that will be provided to you by your Servicer.
 If you must leave your home for an extended period, due to work or health or for some other reason, you should notify your Servicer and coordinate winterization and other preservation issues.
 If you are out of the home for twelve consecutive months, your loan could be in default.
 If, for any reason, you rent the property to someone else, it precludes the property from being your primary residence and the loan is in default.
 If the loan is in default, your Servicer will request HUD approval that the loan become due and payable.

 In addition to company-specific

 educational materials provided by a lender, a prospective

 from HUD (hud.gov), AARP (AARP.org)

 and NRMLA (reversemortgage.org).
 Prior to being counseled, you will receive an information packet from either the counseling agency, or the lender, depending on who you contact first.
 This information packet will include the following materials:

 - An informational document called "Preparing for Your Counseling Session" (click HERE to view a copy)